mindful-math/mindful-math.github.io/content/post/ethiopiaNatural.md

 * pour speed was also questionable; not sure how fast I should be going and how it influences the taste
 * Even in Japan w/ the best roasters, I wasn't a fan of any Ethiopian coffees I got - too acidic or easy to overextract.
 I will just get anaerobic naturals or funky ferments because these require much lower extraction %s and have higher probabilities of a tasty cup.
 This bag wasn't cheap either - like $24 for 300 or so grams.
 * I like Columbia lots; huila, paraiso, etc.; Ethiopian coffees are a pain in the butt...

+## nice to haves
+* refractometer; seriously, I need this one day
+* flow rate scale + app
+* I basically need flow rate, bean, etc. easily logged to an app so that I can get some insights into where I need to go
+* would also be nice to measure particle size; pain in the butt calibrating the 1zpresso...